charlesneimog/pd4web/Documentation/patch/install.md

 `pd4web` can be installed as a Pure Data object or as a Python Package.

-If you are a Pure Data user, use the __Pd Patch (Graphical Interface)__.
-If you know how to do Python code (write code), them use the Python Package.

-!!! warning "`pd4web` requires Python **3.14**"
-    Python is typically preinstalled on macOS and most Linux distributions.
-On Windows, `pd4web` installs it automatically if needed.
-In rare cases on macOS, Python may not be available by default - download it from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 ---
 <a name="pd4web-pdpatch"></a>

 ## Pd Patch (Graphical Interface)

-!!! warning "For Windows, `winget` is required to install `python`, if you use a old version of Windows, you need to install Python 3.14 manually"

 On Pure Data, `pd4web`provides a simple GUI.
 To use the `pd4web` object in Pure Data, follow these steps: